- Delivering exceptional customer experience is a key driver of business success.

 The open enterprise is a model that, at its very basic level, entails the sharing of resources or information between entities.
 Further along the scale, it invites businesses to work with other companies within a synchronised ecosystem.
 The rise of application programming interfaces (APIs), hardware and software that enables controlled access to a central technology platform, has made this even easier for businesses to achieve.

-Opening up better customer experiences
+better customer experiences

 Although companies have spent decades cultivating business models that build a loyal customer base and secure competitive advantage, they can often undervalue human-centred design.